kardianos/vendor-spec/README.md

 )
 ```

-### Vendor and Local fields
+### Canonical and Local fields
-The Vendor field is the path that would be used to fetch the non-copied revision
+The Canonical field is the path that would be used to fetch the non-copied revision
 from GOPATH, the "go get" path.
 The Local field is the path to the package
 relative to the vendor file.
 The Local field may not have the path elements
 "." or ".." and as such vendor packages must be under the vendor file.